syncfusion-content/xamarin-docs/Xamarin/SfTreeMap/Getting-Started.md

 {% endtabs %}

-## Populating TreeMap Items
+## Populating TreeMap items

-Treemap items can be populated in two ways using the below properties.
+The Treemap items can be populated in two ways using the following properties:

-1. DataSource
+* DataSource
-2. Items
+* Items

-Using DataSource property you can bind the tree map data collection to it.
-To render leaf nodes for the underlying data, levels and leaf item settings has to be specified which is explained in detail in `Levels` section.
+Using the `DataSource` property, you can bind the tree map data collection to it.
+To render leaf nodes for underlying data, levels and leaf item settings have to be specified; it is explained in detail in the `Levels` section.

 {% tabs %}